 The first time we visited Scheveningen, one of the most famous beaches in the Netherlands, we found the experience unusual and intriguing.
 Being originally from Rio de Janeiro, we were familiar with other elements, foods, objects, sounds, and rituals.
 It was exciting to observe the whole user experience: how people arrive, how they select a place to relax, the way they leave, what they bring to the beach, what they eat, how they seat or lay down in the sand, how they interact, and how they protect themselves from the sun – well, they didn’t, at least in that cloudy day.

-Then, a few months later, I came across this amazing project named Circular Beach, led by Dutch designers Cleo de Brabander and Ellen Sluis.
+Then, a few months later, I came across this amazing project named Circular Beach, led by Dutch designer Cleo de Brabander and entrepreneur Ellen Sluis.
 The project received the support from the Stimulerings Fonds and is on R&D phase.
 It is “a journey towards creating a beach where all activities, services, and commerce are closed-loop and regenerative by design”.

 I had a great chat with Cleo in Rio and met Ellen in Amsterdam in January to discuss opportunities to build a competitive brand strategy for Circular Beach.

 Ellen was really kind to answer a few questions: